 These symptoms can disrupt daily activities and negatively impact the individual’s overall quality of life.

-When these symptoms become severe, they can manifest as post-traumatic stress disorder (PTSD).3
+When these symptoms become severe, they can manifest as posttraumatic stress disorder (PTSD).3

 10 Post-trauma reactions

-Common reactions to trauma include:
+Common traumatic reactions to psychological trauma include:

 Experiencing difficult emotions